 Among all the popular brands of camcorders, Canon stands first for its photos and best built-in features like sharp image quality, best color contrasts, reliability, and lightweight.

 Despite being one of the best cameras, they do have the most complex data loss issues.
-Let us discuss some of the common scenarios where you lose photos or videos from a Canon camera and also how to recover the photos from a camera.
+Let us discuss some common scenarios where you lose photos or videos from a Canon camera and how to recover the photos from a camera.

 - Canon media card errors etc.